Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 For Mavericks, the spring-loaded TGT/MSL REJ position cycles through the available Mavericks currently selected and armed.
 If six Mavericks are equipped the station with the uncaged and active Maverick is cycled.
-To cycle the other station simply de-arm the other station.
-The DF REJ position has no function.
+To cycle the other station simply de-arm the active station, and select the other.
+The DF
+REJ position has no function.

 For Shrikes, TGT/MSL REJ turns off the weapon seeker entirely until released.